 There can be many versions of everyday egg curry recipe.
 Mine is way too fuss-free.
 Just the simple masala of onion and tomato, roasted till perfection, seasoned with garam masala and few other spices.
 That’s it.
 I don’t believe in frying egg for the egg curry.
 In fact, I hate fried egg in an egg curry.
 So in my egg curry recipe, that step is skipped too.
 But if you prefer, shallow fry the boiled eggs before adding into the curry.

-I am in love with the bright red color of this egg curry.
-And that is purely by the fresh, ripe tomatoes and the Kashmiri red chili powder.
+I am in love with the bright red colour of this egg curry.
+And that is purely by the fresh, ripe tomatoes and the Kashmiri red chilli powder.
 These two key ingredients always do the magic for my egg curry or any other curry recipe such as Matar Paneer or Mushroom Masala.
-The color of the tomatoes and their juiciness play a key role in defining the flavor profile of a curry.
+The colour of the tomatoes and their juiciness play a key role in defining the flavour profile of a curry.
 That is the reason I insist on using fresh tomatoes for the recipe rather than canned or tinned puree.
 For this egg curry, I have simply puree the fresh tomato in a blender to prepare the base for the gravy.
 And the end result is so much satisfying and of course, vibrant.

 How to make Egg Curry in few simple steps:

 This Egg Curry is simple, quick to prepare and requires a few basic ingredients.

 - 4 boiled eggs

 - 1/2 tsp turmeric powder

 - 1/2 tsp coriander powder dhaniya powder

 - 1/2 tsp Garam Masala see recipe

 - Heat oil in a pan/skillet on medium - high flame.